Swiatek winning easily, but knows who's No. 1 at the US Open

 “Yeah, that’s kind of her time right now,” Swiatek said.
 “I’m just, you know, playing and focusing on that, and that’s the most important thing for me.”

-Swiatek came to the U.S. Open just 4-4 in her last eight matches after winning 37 straight, but has dropped just eight games through two rounds.
+Swiatek came to the U.S. Open just 4-4 since the end of her 37-match winning streak earlier this year, but has dropped just eight games through two rounds.
 She needed only 1 hour, 14 minutes to beat Stephens, having no trouble with her first match in Arthur Ashe Stadium.

 “Honestly, I just tried to have the same kind of motivation or attitude as any other court, because it’s the best way for me to perform good,” Swiatek said.

-Williams resumes what could be her final singles tournament Friday, leading off the night session on Ashe for the third time this week against Ajla Tomljanovic.
-First, she was due back on Ashe in the Thursday night opener along with big sister Venus for their women’s doubles match against the Czech duo of Lucie Hradecka and Linda Noskova.
+Williams resumes what could be her final singles tournament Friday.
+First, she was due back on Ashe to begin the night session Thursday along with big sister Venus for their women’s doubles match against the Czech duo of Lucie Hradecka and Linda Noskova.

 Four-time champion Rafael Nadal was following them against Fabio Fognini.

-Other winners Thursday included No. 8 Jessica Pegula, No. 9 Garbiñe Muguruza, No. 13 Belinda Bencic and No. 26 Victoria Azarenka, who didn’t get a handshake from Marta Kostyuk after beating the Ukrainian player.
+Other winners Thursday included No. 8 Jessica Pegula, No. 13 Belinda Bencic and No. 26 Victoria Azarenka, who didn’t get a handshake from Marta Kostyuk after beating the Ukrainian player.

 Azarenka is from Belarus, which helped Russia launch its invasion of Ukraine.

-“I just don’t think it’s the right thing to do in the circumstances I’m in right now,” Kostyuk said about a handshake, instead offering only a racket tap at the end.
+“I just don’t think it’s the right thing to do in the circumstances I’m in right now,” Kostyuk said of a handshake, instead offering only a racket tap at the end.

-No. 3 Carlos Alcaraz tied for the season lead in victories on the men’s tour with his 46th by beating Federico Coria of Argentina 6-2, 6-1, 7-5.

-No. 9 Andrey Rublev, No. 11 Jannik Sinner and No. 15 Marin Cilic, the 2014 U.S. Open champion, advanced, but No. 25 Borna Coric was upset by American Jenson Brooksby 6-4, 7-6 (10), 6-1.
+No. 11 Jannik Sinner and No. 15 Marin Cilic, the 2015 U.S. Open champion, advanced, but No. 25 Borna Coric was upset by American Jenson Brooksby 6-4, 7-6 (10), 6-1.
 Brooksby reached the fourth round at Flushing Meadows as a 20-year-old last year, winning a set from Novak Djokovic.

-The 18-year-old Gauff is also still alive in singles, facing fellow American Madison Keys on Friday afternoon, but Pegula didn’t think they would consider dropping out of doubles to save their energy.
+The 18-year-old Gauff is also still alive in singles, but Pegula didn’t think they would consider dropping out of doubles to save their energy.

 “No, we just want to win the tournament, I think,” she said.
 “I think both of us do.
 Her, she’s never tired.
 She’s so young, anyways.”